damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

-After all the requested TRACE input decks (or samples) have been executed, the resulting `xtv` files can be post-processed to extract the relevant variables and put them into separate `csv` files.
+After all the requested TRACE input decks (or samples) have been executed, the resulting `xtv` files can be post-processed to extract the relevant variables and put them into separate `csv` files, placed inside the respective running directory.
 The `csv` files, being text files, can be easily processed further with other tool for various purposes.
+Similar to the execute step before, the utility will traversed each of the executed running directory and process the `xtv` file inside using the `aptplot` program to extract the requested variables.
+The script also supports batch parallel execution.

 The postprocessing step driver script can be invoked in the terminal using the following command: